goinnn/django-like/README.rst

     MyModel.objects.filter(field_name__ilike='xx%yy%zz')
     User.objects.filter(username__like='a%in')

-It is more quick that something like this, and more readable:
+It is more quick and more readable that something like this:

 ::